To identify articles that have cited a particular paper or book, follow these steps for performing a cited reference search:

 2. Because citations in reference lists are often incorrectly cited, it’s important to search with as little information as possible, such as author name and cited work:

-Cited Work: For a journal title, use the list provided (click on Journal Abbreviations List) to find the correct abbreviation.
-For a book title, browse the cited work list (the magnifying glass icon to the right of the search box), remembering to look for variations in the abbreviated title (include all variation in the search).
-When using these indexes, click on the Add icon beside the abbreviation to search, then click on the OK button at the bottom of the page to add the selections to the search page.
+Cited Work: For a journal title, use the list provided (click on View abbreviation list) to find the correct abbreviation.
+For journals, along with books and other publications, browse Select from Index, remembering to look for variations in the abbreviated title (include all variation in the search).
+When using these indexes, click on the Add icon beside the abbreviation to search, then click on the Add to Query button at the bottom of the page to add the selections to the search page.

-Cited Year: The cited year is one of the most commonly incorrect parts of a citation.
+Cited Year(s): The cited year is one of the most commonly incorrect parts of a citation.
 Do not search by cited year unless it is absolutely necessary to narrow the search.

 3. Click on Search.